Household Safety Risks

 • Open pots of boiling water or food

-• Hot stove tops
+• Hot stovetops

 Alt Text

-Household Products
+Household Products & Physical Hazards

-• Nail polish or nail polish remover
+• Nail polish and nail polish remover

-• Hair spray or any aerosol product
+• Hair spray and other aerosol products

-• Some space heaters
+• Certain space heaters

-• Some houseplants
+• Some common houseplants

 Alt Text